 Morning, empty stomach

-- Kion Colostrum – 4 capsules.
-I take up to 8 capsules during periods of heavy exercise.
+- Kion Colostrum – 2 scoops.
+I take up to 4 scoops during periods of heavy exercise.
 I am not too brand specific on probiotics and I “rotate” the probiotics that I do take.
-But I always stack probiotics with my colostrum, especially if I’m traveling and don’t have access to a wide variety fermented foods.
+But I always stack probiotics with my colostrum, especially if I'm traveling and don't have access to a wide variety fermented foods.

 - Kion Flex – 4-6 capsules, depending on how beat up my body is.
 If injured, I take another 6 capsules at night before bed, so my body can recover optimally during sleep.
 For this supplement to work best, take it on an empty stomach in the morning or evening.